nusretWazowski/web-calculator/README.md

 # web-calculator
-Simple calculator on the web using vanilla JS.
+A simple JavaScript calculator demonstrating the use of an object